travetto/travetto/module/auth/README.md

 }
 ```

-`permissionSetChecker` is probably the only functionality that needs to be explained.The function operates in a `DENY` / `ALLOW` mode.
-This means that a permission check will succeed only if:
+`roleMatcher` is probably the only functionality that needs to be explained.
+The function extends the core allow/deny matcher functionality from [Base](https://github.com/travetto/travetto/tree/main/module/base#readme "Application phase management, environment config and common utilities for travetto applications.")'s Util class.

-   *  The user is logged in
+An example of role checks could be:

+   *  Admin
+   *  !Editor
+   *  Owner+Author

+The code would check the list in order, which would result in the following logic:

-      *  If `matchAll` is false:
+   *  If the user is an admin, always allow
-         *  The user does not have any permissions in the exclusion list
-         *  The include list is empty, or the user has at least one permission in the include list.
-      *  Else
-         *  The user does not have all permissions in the exclusion list
-         *  The include list is empty, or the user has all permissions in the include list.
+   *  If the user has the editor role, deny
+   *  If the user is both an owner and an author allow
+   *  By default, deny due to the presence of positive checks